Why is LED Bad?

 Here's more about the ballast:

-To run a streetlight, you need a ballast, also called a driver.
-HID (high intensity discharge) fixtures almost always use a magnetic ballast, with the exception of a few rare models that use an electronic one.
+In case you don't know already, to run a streetlight, you need a ballast, also called a driver.
+HID (high intensity discharge) fixtures almost always use a magnetic ballast, with the exception of a few rare models that use an electronic version.
 Fundementally, the magnetic ones are just

 some wire wrapped around a metal core, and then coated with varnish or an equivalent insulator.
-As you might expect, this setup is very reliable, since it is very simplistic.
+As you might expect, this setup is very reliable, since it's very simplistic.

-In fact, it's common for a streetlight ballast to last 20 years, and many of them are still around today.
+In fact, it's common for a streetlight ballast to last decades, and many of them are still around today.

 But with LED, it's another story.